PFlak/Podstawy_programowania_IWiK_BANK/README.md

 * Inner Class
 * It supposed to be based on C++
 * App is supposed to show work in dedicated GUI or console
-* It needs to save some kind of data to file
+* It needs to save some kind of data to txt file

-As a group we decide to go above and beyond to make it as great as possible with our limited work group. and made features like:
+As a group we decide to go above and beyond to make it as great as possible with our limited work group and made features like:
 * Dedicated Gui
 * Admin account to manage users